Skip to main content

 Hair Growth Cycle: Understanding the Phases

 Hair does not grow continuously.
-It follows a repeating cycle made up of three main phases.
-Each follicle operates independently, which is why you shed and grow hair at the same time.
+Instead, it follows a repeating cycle consisting of three main phases.
+Each hair follicle functions independently, which allows some hairs to grow while others rest or shed at the same time.

 Anagen (Growth Phase)

-The anagen phase is when hair actively grows.
-It can last anywhere from two to seven years, depending on genetics, age, and overall health.
-During this phase, cells in the hair bulb divide rapidly, producing longer and thicker strands.
+The anagen phase is the active growth stage of the hair cycle.
+It can last between two and seven years, depending on factors such as genetics, age, and overall health.
+During this period, cells within the follicle divide rapidly and produce new hair fibers.

 Catagen (Transition Phase)